 Sapphire represents honesty, purity, trust, and loyalty.
 Because of this symbolism, Sapphires are the most popular gemstones to adorn engagement rings today.

-A precious stone formed from pure carbon in a crystalline formation that is typically clear and usually colorless is known as a diamond.
+A precious stone establish from pure carbon in a crystalline formation that is typically clear and usually colorless is famous as a diamond.
 It’s also the hardest naturally-occurring substance on Earth.

 It ranks the top highest on the Mohs scale of mineral hardness at a 10.

-For hundreds of years, women and men have been wearing diamonds, and they are considered the ultimate gift and symbol of love.
+For hundreds of years, women and men have been wearing diamonds and they are consider the ultimate gift and symbol of love.

-Pearls are organic gemstones that are formed by shelled mollusks mainly bivalved oysters and mussels.
+Pearls are organic gemstones that are creates by shell mollusks mainly oysters and mussels.
 Pearls rank between 2.5 and 4.5 on the Mohs scale.

 Natural pearls are extremely rare, incredibly expensive and typically small.
 Therefore, people have developed ways to culture pearls so that these beautiful gemstones can be enjoyed by many.

 Pearls are a birthstone for the month of June.
-What makes pearls so unique compared to other gemstones is that they are the only ones that are formed inside a living creature
+What makes pearls so unique from other gemstones is that they are the only ones that are comes from a living creature

 Black Onyx is typically the first variation of this gemstone that comes to mind.